Thierry61/node-summary/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The Web App displays summary information about a Bitcoin Core node.
-It must be run directly on the same machine as the node and the node must be accessible with credentials in `.cookie` file.
+It exclusively uses the bitcoin RPC API to get this information.

 The app has one web page (/) and one main API entry point (/api/summary).
 The web page is automatically refreshed every 5 secondes.
 The refresh rate can be changed with REVALIDATE parameter in .env file.
 To not burden the bitcoin RPC, the API is cached and REVALIDATE parameter is also the API cache duration.
 There is also a health check API entry point (/api/health) that returns either 200 OK or 503 Service Unavailable.